-Eighteen people killed in armed attack on Crimean college
+Teenager kills 17 in Crimea college shooting: Russian officials

-MOSCOW (Reuters) - Eighteen people were killed and dozens injured at a college in the Black Sea region of Crimea on Wednesday when at least one attacker set off a bomb in the cafeteria and went through the building shooting at random, officials said.
+MOSCOW (Reuters) - At least 17 people were killed and dozens injured at a college in the Black Sea region of Crimea on Wednesday when a student went through the building shooting at fellow pupils before killing himself, Russian law enforcement officials said.

-Law enforcement officials said they were treating the incident, in which many of the victims were teenage pupils, as a terrorist attack.

-Sergei Aksyonov, the head of the Russian-backed administration in Crimea, a region Moscow annexed from Ukraine four years ago, said the main suspect was a male student a the college and that he had killed himself.

-Video footage from the scene showed armored personnel carriers and military trucks lined up on the approach to the college, in the Crimean city of Kerch.
-Russia’s Defence Minister Sergei Shoigu said the military was sending forces and supplies to help the victims.
+Eighteen-year-old Vladislav Roslyakov turned up at the college in the city of Kerch on Wednesday afternoon carrying a firearm and then began shooting, investigators said.
+His body was later found in the college with what they said were self-inflicted gunshot wounds.

+There were no immediate clues as to his motive in mounting such an attack, which recalled similar shooting sprees carried out by students in U.S. schools.

-Russia annexed Crimea from Ukraine in 2014, prompting international condemnation and Western sanctions.
-Since the operation to annex the peninsula, there have been no outbreaks of violence there.
+Russia annexed Crimea from Ukraine in 2014, prompting international condemnation and Western sanctions, but since then there have been no major outbreaks of violence there.

-Aksyonov, the regional head, told Russian state television the death toll from the attack now stood at 18, up from a previous estimate of 13.

-Olga Grebennikova, the college’s director, described a scene of bloodshed at the college, which provides vocational training.
-Its pupils are mostly teenagers.
+Many of the victims from Wednesday’s attacks were teenage students who suffered shrapnel and bullet wounds.

+Pupils and staff described scenes of mayhem as panicked pupils tried to flee the building.
+They said the attack had started with an explosion, followed by more blasts, and a hail of gunfire.

 “There are bodies everywhere, children’s bodies everywhere.
 It was a real act of terrorism.
 They burst in five or 10 minutes after I’d left.
 They blew up everything in the hall, glass was flying,” Grebennikova told Crimean media outlets.